EpicBrainUser/python-booklet/python_booklet.typ

 //
 // To calculate the average use another function that uses previous in-built functions, or code your own function to return the mean of the three numbers in the list.
 //
-// Lastly for the `teacher_comment` function, use selection or a dictionary to print the message, but make sure that you pass the names and the average of the grades as parameters for the function.
+// Lastly for the `teacher_comment` function, use selection or a dictionary to print the message, but make sure that you pass the names and the average of the grades as #glspl("parameter") for the function.
 //
 // Then you must call all you functions in a `main()` function, and you can choose to either take these returned values as variables and then pass them or nest all your functions.
 //
-// Your main function must not take any parameters and must not return any values.\
+// Your main function must not take any #glspl("parameter") and must not return any values.\
 // Lastly call your main function with this code block:\
 // ```python
 // if __name__ == "__main__":